 It is usually best to have one person designated as the team coordinator, whether or not that person is the same as the one hosting as a sponsor.
-This person will be responsible for coordinating the various other support tasks and volunteers that will be needed.
+This person will be responsible for coordinating the various other support tasks that will be needed.
 These will vary some depending on who you are hosting as a guest, but will generally include:

-- organizing bilingual help as needed - fundraising via GoFundMe or similar platform - coordinating travel from the detention facility to your community - organizing initial shopping for basic necessities (most asylum seekers arrive with very few belongings) - coordinating purchase of a phone and phone plan - seeking a pro bono or inexpensive immigration lawyer (often this will be someone from within the congregation) - organizing rides, accompaniment, and translation for ICE appointments, medical appointments, court dates, etc. - helping register children for school if applicable - setting up a bank account when possible, so the guest can manage their own funds - keeping the congregation and minister up-to-date on all developments

-10. What kind of financial commitment is involved?
+- -- organizing bilingual help as needed - -- fundraising via GoFundMe or similar platform - -- coordinating travel from the detention facility to your community - -- organizing initial shopping for basic necessities (most asylum seekers arrive with very few belongings) - -- coordinating purchase of a phone and phone plan - -- seeking a pro bono or inexpensive immigration lawyer (often this will be someone from within the congregation) - -- organizing rides, accompaniment, and translation for ICE appointments, medical appointments, court dates, etc. - -- helping register children for school if applicable - -- setting up a bank account when possible, so the guest can manage their own funds - -- keeping the congregation and minister up-to-date on all developments - 10.
+What kind of financial commitment is involved?

-In the first several months of the asylum process, the people you are sponsoring will most likely be financially dependent on your community for all of their needs (housing, clothing and toiletries, food, transportation, phone, medical care, legal aid, etc.).
+In the first months of the asylum process, the migrant(s) are financially dependent on your community for all of their needs (housing, clothing and cosmetics, food, transportation, phone, medical care, legal aid, etc.).
 This is why we suggest crowd-sourced fundraising, which helps you raise support funds not only from members of the congregation but from family and friends around the country.
 Most sponsors have been able to raise between \$5,000 and \$7,000 relatively easily, and in addition you'll find that donations of clothing and necessary goods are often generously provided.
-A laptop, tablet and/or other electronic devices can be an especially welcome in-kind donation, as it helps your guest to stay connected to others, including in their home country, and to use google maps and other online tools to become acquainted with their new community.

 Your guest will be eligible to apply for a work permit, but these often take many months to be approved and vary in the length of time for which they're valid (this process varies greatly by state).
 Once they have a permit, they can seek employment according to their skills and inclinations.
-In most states, they can open their own bank account if they have a passport; this allows them to manage their own funds rather than relying on someone from your team to distribute money as needed and helps affirm a sense of agency and independence.
+In most states, they can open their own bank account if they have a passport; this allows them to manage their own funds rather than relying on someone from your team to distribute money as needed, and aids in a sense of agency and independence.